'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 He told me that Callum MacClure was no longer at the asylum.
 I queried with an intense consternation about his present whereabouts, and Dr Brodie answered me by saying that Callum MacClure was released two months ago.
 Dr Brodie did not know where he was, or what happened to him afterwards.

-This admission by Dr Brodie was not expectant, but then again, it was completely logical to fathom its explicit circumstance.
+This admission by Dr Brodie was not expectant, but it was completely logical to fathom its explicit circumstance.
 I had assumed that if Callum MacClure was released, then it was determined by his psychiatrist and doctor that he was no longer mad.
 Perhaps it was an absurdity to presume that he was the main culprit behind the murders, but my intuitive mind had not forsaken that eventuality.

 'If I may enquire Dr Brodie, what can you tell me with clarity, about Callum MacClure?'
 I asked inquisitively.